Lightning-AI/pytorch-lightning/docs/source/extensions/entry_points.rst

 Now, if you `pip install -e .` this package, it will register the ``my_custom_callbacks_factory`` function and Lightning will automatically call it to collect the callbacks whenever you run the Trainer!

-To unregister the factory, simply uninstall the package with `pip uninstall .` inside the package.
+To unregister the factory, simply uninstall the package with `pip uninstall "my-package"`.